 Passing the Old Town walls, you get to the colorful bohemian neighborhood Getsemani which is known for its impressive street art, great choice of restaurants and bars and fantastic live concerts.
 In Calle de San Juan you can admire and buy artworks by local artists, many of them featuring a colorful Caribbean style.

 Getsemani was originally inhabited by indigenous peoples, and later by working-class residents, including former slaves and immigrants.
-In the 20th century, Getsemani became a popular destination for visitors due to its charm and affordable accommodation and restaurant options.
+In the 20th century, Getsemani became a popular destination for visitors due to its charm and many accommodation and restaurant options.

 Parque del Centenario is a green park between the Old Town and Getsemani, inspired by the Luxembourg Gardens in Paris, and honoring Colombian independence fighters.
 It’s a popular local hang out and a little urban oasis for wildlife spotting.
 You may catch a glimpse of Andean squirrels, grey titi monkeys, Iguanas, or even sloths.